spSlaine/HttpContextMoqSession/README.md

 ```

-You can then just use the HttpContextMock.Session object as normal
+You can then just use the HttpContextMock.Session object as normal.
+> NOTE: This isn't a great test as all we are testing here is that the test implementation of ISession is working.
+But I hope you get the point.

 ```csharp
 using System.Text;